bdcabreran/BeagleBone-Yocto-VPN-Client/Documentation/enable-usb-eth-gadget-bbb.md

 Following these steps should enable the USB Ethernet gadget functionality on your BeagleBone board, allowing you to establish a network connection over USB.
 This can be particularly useful for debugging or when a standard Ethernet connection is not available.

+## Next Steps

+The next step is related to share internet between host and beaglebone board using the driver we just enable, for this follow the guide
+`usb-eth-internet-setupmd`

 ---